Skip to content

 Evening Activity

-If you plan ahead, grab tickets to a Broadway-style show in the middle of Padre Canyon.
-It’s Tuacahn Amphitheatre, an outdoor facility that produces high-quality Disney and well-known musicals throughout the summer.
+Grab tickets to a Broadway-style show in the middle of Padre Canyon.
+Tuacahn Amphitheatre, an outdoor facility, produces high-quality shows and concerts throughout the year.
 Watch the stars on stage as well as above.

 Bonus Activity

 Anytime you have a minute, insert a stop at a historic site.
-You’ll find pioneer history around every turn.
+Take a ghost tour or enjoy historic Ancestor Square and Green Gate Village on a walk downtown.

 Day 2: Exploring Zion National Park

 The secret to a great day at Zion National Park?
 Arrive early.
-The park entrance can be a one-hour drive from St. George.
-Start your day at the Visitor Center to check for weather, wildlife, and trail alerts and take this time to ensure you’re prepared for the adventures ahead.
+The park entrance is approximately 45 minutes from St. George.
+Start your day at the Visitor Center to check for weather, wildlife, and trail alerts, and take this time to ensure you’re prepared for the adventures ahead.

 Where to Eat

 Pack your lunch in (and out!) or stop for a bite in the nearby town of Springdale.
-For dinner, satiate your post-hike hunger in St. George or Springdale or stop by Balcony One in Virgin on your way back to home base.
+For dinner, satiate your post-hike hunger at one of the many tasty options on your way back to home base.

 Bonus Activity